formsandflows/PACo/README.md

 ![image](https://user-images.githubusercontent.com/35654198/235967420-88eef7b5-8769-4df0-98c9-a99d27d331e0.png)

+PACo contains a fouth canvas app called [PACo Examples](./Documentation/PACo%20Examples.md).
+It contains a screen for every canvas component or set of related canvas components.
+This way, you can easily make changes to the properties of the canvas component properties to better understand them.

-To be able to use PACo canvas components, two experimental features must be enabled:
+To be able to use PACo canvas components, an experimental features must be enabled:

 - Enhanced component properties (In preview since 2021-02-18)
-- ParseJSON function and untyped objects (In preview since 2022-09-12)
-  - This feature is not needed when the form canvas component is not used.
-The form canvas component is still under development.
-It is included but not documented.

 Please also look at the [Power Platform Creator Kit](https://learn.microsoft.com/power-platform/guidance/creator-kit/overview) if you are interested in creating functional and good-looking apps (model-driven and canvas) in less time.
 The creator kit has many really nice code- and canvas components.
 It requires an environment with a database and to be able to use code components.